 To pay via BPay or Bpoint, please refer to the information provided on your infringement notice.
 If you need assistance please contact Council.

 Paying over the phone

 Payment can be made over the phone by credit card.
 Phone Customer Service on 03 5734 6200.

 Request an extension of time to pay an infringement notice using our online form.

 If you believe the infringement has been issued in error, you may request an internal review.

-- complete the Application for Internal Review for an Infringement form (download below)
+- complete the Application for Internal Review online form

 - ensure your application includes an explanation of the circumstances surrounding the reason the infringement was issued